 “With aging, the incidence of all cancers is expected to increase.
 For women, the most important cancers are breast, colon, endometrial, ovarian and lung cancer”.1

-Worldwide, what are the top three cancers in women?
+Worldwide, In women, what are the most common cancers worldwide?

 Aging